Fa-bi-an/starter-cookie/Readme.md

 This command downloads the cookie and starts the setup assistant.

 ## Usage
+### setup assistant
+The setup assistant will ask you **8 questions** that will help to configure your project.
+The first **two questions** are **about you**.
+It's about your name and email address.
+Your input will be inserted in the pyproject.toml.

+The following **three questions** are **about the project**.
+Here you will be asked about the project name.
+From this name, a project slug will be derived.
+This is the name of the package later on.
+It won't have any numbers, is only lowercase, and spaces & hyphens will be replaced by underscores.

+The last **four questions** are for **configurations in the project**.
+You will be asked about the python version you want to use (see also the section about pyenv).
+Furthermore, you will be asked about the usage of specific tools such as pre-commit or dvc and will create directories and config files for those tools.
+If you are not familiar with these tools, use option no. You will also be asked if you want to do modeling in your project.
+If you select yes, a modeling folder will be created, and sklearn will be installed.

 ### pyenv
 After installing and configuring the cookie, you can create the virtual environment using poetry.
 If you're using [pyenv](https://github.com/pyenv/pyenv/blob/master/COMMANDS.md#pyenv-local) make sure to have the same version of python selected as `local` as you picked while using the setup assistant.